FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

 finish
 reboot

 Now, Everything should be ready and up and running.
-Before I go ahead and use the VNC with the IPad, I will build the mini-kvm software from source.
+Before I go ahead and use the VNC with the IPad, lets install the mini-kvm software.

+# Install OpenterfaceQT

+I will be building the mini-kvm software from source.
 I only did this because at the time of writing, their arm linux download did not work.
 As long as you get the software working on your Pi this tutorial should work, since i do not edit the software at all.
 In fact, I just followed their walkthrough on the github, which I will copy here:

 ```bash
 # Build environment preparation